danclark5/python-sierpinski-carpets/readme.rst

 Assuming you have python you'll need to do the following.
 If you don't have python installed there are plenty of resources, or you can send me a message on twitter.
 * Create a virtualenv.
-This can be done via python -m venv nameofyourvirtualenv
+This can be done with `python -m venv nameofyourvirtualenv`
 * Create an environment variable to get to bin or scripts directory in the virtualenv
-* Upgrade pip in said virtualenv
+* Upgrade pip in said virtualenv with `$ve\pip install --upgrade pip`
+* Install requirements with `$ve\pip install -r requirements.txt`

 **Resume reading if you are skipping**

-To run the scripts you simply invoke it with the python executable in your ve.
+To run the scripts you simply invoke them with the python executable in your ve.
 No parameters needed.
 Just watch out when you create a bmp.
 The script is still simplistic in that it just writes to the same file, so your **new images will overwrite your old ones**.

+An example command is `$ve\python sierpinski_0.3.py`